 Join us for a week of Martial Arts & Nature Awareness training & play outside!

-Amy Hyatt and other assistants are offering a week of aikido training (a traditional Japanese Martial art, translates as “way of harmony”) and nature awareness in the woods designed for youth ages 9-15 years old.
+Amy Hyatt and other staff are offering a week of aikido training (a traditional Japanese Martial art, translates as “way of harmony”) and nature awareness in the woods designed for youth ages 9-15 years old.
 Aikido, like most martial arts, began in nature and was guided by observing animals, birds, rocks, wind, rivers, trees and becoming attuned with the energies of life.
-We will also work on our scout skills – our ability to move through the woods quietly and to sneak up on each other, maybe even a coyote!
+We will also work on our scout skills – our ability to move through the woods quietly and to sneak up on each other, maybe even a Grey Fox!
+(We saw two grey foxes several times in 2019!!)
 As Shambhala Warriors, we will train for compassion and insight into Life – and have fun, joy, and wonder as we explore nature and the martial arts.

-Amy has been training in aikido since 1998, holds the rank of shodan (1st level black belt) and has been sanctioned by her Sensei to teach aikido.
+Amy has been training in aikido since 1998, holds the rank of nidan (2nd level black belt) and has been sanctioned by her Sensei (Teacher) to teach aikido.
 She has been teaching nature awareness & survival skills since 2002.
 Amy will be joined by other staff and volunteers, to create an awesome week of summer camp!!

 Camp activities include: